Year 1 Classroom Expectations and Routines for 2018

 Any absences from school must be covered with a signed, dated note once your child returns.
 When collecting children during school hours, you must first visit the office and sign your child out.
 This slip must be given to the class teacher.

-If your child requires any medication during the school day, please discuss their needs with the ladies in the front office as medical authority may be necessary.
+If your child requires any medication during the school day, please discuss their needs with the staff in the front office as medical authority may be necessary.
 For children with asthma they can keep their medication in their school bag.

 Crunch and Sip